kanaad-c-79/Decision-Trees-on-Student-Loan-Data/README.md

 1) Loaded the dataset into Python and performed Exploratory Data Analysis.
 2) Translated the categorical predictors into numerical predictors.
-3) Shuffled the dataset - splitting it into 50% training data, 25% validation data, and 25% test data.
+3) Shuffled the dataset - and then split it into 50% training data, 25% validation data, and 25% test data.
 4) Calculated the accuracy of the Naïve benchmark on the validation set.
 5) Trained a decision tree - using the default settings.
 6) Re-tried the previous step (training the decision tree) - using different maximum depths for the tree.